BarronHulver/Quick-Reference/jq-quick-reference.md

       jq '.people | .[0:2]' data5.json
   ```
 * Array or Object value Iterator: .[]
-  * For an array it will return all elements of an array as a list
+  * For an array it will iterate over all of the elements and output each one.
+The output is a list.
-  * For an object it will return all the values as a list
+  * For an object it will iterate over each key-value pair and output the value of each key.
+The output is a list.
   ```
       jq '.people | .[]' data5.json
   ```
 * Array or Object value Iterator if : .[]?
-  * like .[], but if the input is not an array or object there are no errors
+  * like .[], but if the input is not an array or object there are no errors (there is no output).
   ```
       jq '.people[0].phone_numbers.home | .[]?' data5.json
   ```
 * Pipe: |
-  * Similar to the Unix pipe, it sends the output of the left filter to the input on the right
+  * Similar to the Unix pipe, it sends the output of the left filter to the input of the filter on the right
   ```
       jq '.people[] | .first_name' data5.json    # print a list of first names
       jq '.people[] | keys' data5.json           # print an array of the keys